Shameles/steamBot-1/README.md

 !
 A lot of the code is unnecessary, but my priority lies somewhere else

 Please notice the LICENSE and keep in mind that the module is currently very unstable.
 It cannot even be called a module yet.
+Also, the login process is NOT dynamic (yet).
+So if you get an error, you have to fix it yourself.
+I'm working on making it dynamic.

 # Usage